flox/runix/crates/runix/README.md

 $ nix eval --expr '"Hello Rust"'
 ```

-While certainly more wordy, than its shell counterpart, its comparable to
+While certainly more wordy than its shell counterpart, it's comparable to:
-the same invocation, written manually:

 ```rust
 tokio::process::Command::new("nix")